access-ci-org/Toolkit-Docs/docs/toolkits/openstack-automated-installation.md

 In `/etc/kolla/multinode`, populate the first section of the file like this, replacing everything up until `[baremetal:children]`:

+Change the hostnames if your nodes are named differently.
+Note the range specification in `compute[0:1]` which matches on multiple nodes.
+If you don't want to use this, you can use a separate line per node, like `compute0 ansible_user=deployer become=true`.

 ```ini
 [control]
 ctl0 ansible_connection=local